thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ## Set the stage

-So the first major step to becoming a better learner is to set the stage.
+The first major step to becoming a better learner is to set the stage.
 This step of the process is about priming your brain and consists of three sub-steps.

 1. Clear the stage
 1. Clarify the what and the why